adityapallipati/aws-solutions-architect/s3/README.md

 - **Access Points**: Simplifies managing data access at scale for shared datasets in S3.

+    S3 Access Points simplify managing data access at scale for shared datasets in S3.

+    S3 Access Points are **named network endpoints that are attached to bucekts** that you can use to perform S3 object operations like get and put.

+    Each access point has:
+      - distinct permissions via an Access Point Policy
+      - distinct network controls
+      - distinct block public access

+    Network Origin:
+      - internet - requests can come from internet
+      - vpc - all requests must come from specified vpc

+    S3 Access Point Policy allows you to write permissions for a bucket alongside your bucket policy.

+    An access point policy helps you **move specific and complex access configuration out of your bucket policy** keeping your bucket policy simple and easy to read.

+    Instead of creating a bucket policy you can create multiple access points that allow you to apply policies to parts of your bucket's content.

+    ### Multi Region Access Points
+    Multi-Region Access points is a global endpoint to route request to multiple buckets residing in different regions.

+    Multi-Region Access Point will return data from the regional bucket with the lowest latency.

+    **AWS Global Accelerator** is used to route the closest bucket.
+      - requests are accelerated over the internet, VPC or PrivateLink

+    S3 Replication Rules can be used to synchronize object to the regional buckets

+    ### S3 Object Lambda Access Points
+    S3 Object Lambda Access Points allow you to transform the output requests of S3 objects when you want to present data differently.

+    S3 Object Lambda Access Points only operates on the outputted objects, the original objects in the S3 bucket remain unmodified.

+    S3 Object Lambda can be performed on S3 Operations:

+      - HEAD - information about the S3 object, but not the object contents itself
+      - GET - an S3 object including its contents
+      - LIST - a list of s3 objects

+    An Amazon Lambda Function is attached to an S3 Bucket via the Object Lambda Access Point.

+    Multiple transformations can be configured per Object Lambda Access Point.

 - **Access Grants**: Providing access to S3 data via directory services eg Active Directory

     - **Amazon S3 Access Grants** lets you **map identities in a directory service** (IAM Identity Center, Active Directory, OKTA) to access datasets in S3.

 - **Versioning**: Preserves, retrieves, and restores every version of every object stored in an S3 bucket.
+    Versioning allows you to store multiple versions of S3 objects.

+    - With versioning you can **recover more easily** from unintended user actions and application failures.
+    - Versioning-enabled buckets can help you recover objects from accidental deletion or overwrite.

+    - store all versions of an object in S3 at the same object key address
+    - by default, s3 versioning is disabled on buckets, and you must explicitly enable it
+    - once enabled, it cannot be disabled, only suspended on the bucket
+    - fully integrates with S3 lifecycle rules
+    - mfa delta feature provides extra protection against deletion of your data
+    - buckets can be in three states:
+      - unversioned (default)
+      - versioned
+      - versioned suspended

+    **S3 Object Replication**

+      - Object Replication can help you do the following:
+        - replicate objects while retaining metadata
+        - replicate objects into different storage classes
+        - maintain object copies under different ownership
+        - keep objects stored over multiple AWS regions
+        - replicate object within 15 minutes
+        - sync buckets, replicate existing objects, and replicate previously failed or replicated objects
+        - replicate objects and fail over to a bucket in another AWS region

+      - Replication Options in S3
+        - **Cross Region Replication** (live-replication)
+        - **Same Region Replication** (live-replication)
+        - **Bi-Directional Replication** (live-replication)
+        - **S3 Batch Replication** (on-demand)
+        - and more ...

 - **MFA Delete**: Adds an additional layer of security by requiring MFA for the deletion of S3 objects.